Blog Posts

 Data relationships

 The very nature of data archiving implies that there still should be integrity between archived information and the data left in the primary storage.
-This is extremely important in environments such as Salesforce due to its common interactions between data and metadata.
+The so-called “parent-child” relationship between information elements is extremely important in environments such as Salesforce due to its common interactions between data and metadata.

 Making sure that data connections are safe is mandatory to maintain the context of existing data without breaking its integrity as a result of archiving.
 The same logic applies to the restoration processes, as well – make sure to define data restoration strategies that would be able to restore information without breaking the pre-existing connections between information in different storage mediums.